rmcl/supergsl/README.md

-*SuperGSL* is a toy reimplementation of the Genome Specification Language written in python.
+*SuperGSL* is a reimplementation of the Genome Specification Language written in python.

 SuperGSL is inspired by the original Genome Specification Language (See: [Paper](https://pubs.acs.org/doi/abs/10.1021/acssynbio.5b00194) & [Code](https://github.com/Amyris/GslCore)) written by Erin Wilson, Darren Platt and many others at Amyris.